kscheltema/100-days-of-code/log.md

  **Today's Progress:** Got some help to setup SQlite.
 I with FFC made a function that takes an Array and using a number finds one index smaller.
 Then suggest to use one index larger.
  **Thoughts:**  I need to resume the Python Course, the lecturer is using a DataBase browser.
 Need to investigate that.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+   ### Day 57 August 22, 2022.
+ **Today's Progress:** I with FFC made a function that checks if all characters of a parameter can be found in another parameter.
+The second challendge An array was sliced according to the provided size and then storred in an array.
+ **Thoughts:**  I need to figure out DataBase Browser.
+ **Link to work:** see screenshot(s) in my tweet @KobusScheltema.